MrMaksimize/mrmaksimize.github.com/src/about.md

 I'm a software developer who is passionate about government and technology.

+I'm also the Chief Data Officer for the City of San Diego.
+I love what I do, and I hope to be better at writing about it.

 I hold a B.S. in Information Systems from DePaul University and a B.S. in International Business from Linkoping University.

 I'm an avid traveler and enjoy learning and interacting with new cultures, meeting new people, and arguing viewpoints that differ from mine.
 I adapt quickly to new cultures and always seek to push my comfort limits.
 I speak Russian, English, a decent amount of Spanish and just a little bit of French (I really mean very little).